 How did you come up with recommendations for the services they need?

-With setups such as this, it is vital to offer a product that can be viewed from up close, but also from far.
-It is just as important to provide the client with the necessary tools to switch between multiple feeds and within their powerpoint slides.
-As for the live eye, we used a Sony PMW-EX3 XDCAM-EX HD Camcorder to capture the footage.
+With such setups, it is vital to offer a product that can be viewed from up close, but is also bright enough to be visible from far.
+It is just as important to provide the client with the necessary tools to switch between multiple feeds.
+We also had a camera recording the action.
+For the live eye, we used a Sony PMW-EX3 XDCAM-EX HD Camcorder to capture the footage.
 It was stored on our state of the art Atomos Shogun recording device.
 This footage is later used for promotional material as well as general analysis.

 Quick summary of how you put together the show at the venue/space given.

 The show was put together with the help of on-site union labour and our technical staff.
 We shipped everything from our Toronto, CA location to Orlando.
 Afterwards we forwarded the gear to Las Vegas using expedited shipping.
 These shows had to turn around within a week and a half and express shipping was the only way we could make sure everything came together smoothly.

 Did you run into any complications/ how did you solve them?

 Our only challenge was with the raised platform in front of the screens, which meant we could not use a scissor lift to setup the screens.
 Our team needed to adapt and use a safe and creative ladder system to get the screens up.

 Was the audience engaged/ how did they interact?

 We often get great engagement on projects that have lots of visual aid for potential customers.
 While someone was grouting tile right in front of the attendees, our screens were showing the reasons why their product is superior not only in design/colour-but also on a molecular level.
 With this type of demo’s details, the presentation got great engagement and interaction.